mbti0n/reddit-tui/README.md

 # reddit-tui, forked by MBtion
 A fork to implement a more simple color configuration to [Tony Majestro's reddit-tui](https://github.com/tonymajestro/reddit-tui), a lightweight terminal application for browsing Reddit from your command line.

+*Disclosure: AI was partly assisted in the process of implementing .toml file import.*

 <img width="1802" height="1163" alt="Screenshot 2026-07-11 at 6 29 49 PM" src="https://github.com/user-attachments/assets/5ed7747c-0ae7-451c-b1d0-7212049aff63" />

 ## Features